World Oceans Day June 8, Oceans Week June 1-8

 glass sponge reef display!

-Lake Okanagan Downtown at the Sails Shoreline Cleanup Date Sat June 8 at 10:00am to noon.
-Sponsored by World Oceans Day Canada.
-Gloves and bags provided by Civitan Club for Youth Programs.
-Meet Debbie at the Sails in front of Kelowna Downtown Marina.
-Each Volunteer will receive an OCEAN HERO Certificate.
+Lake Okanagan Downtown at the Sails Shoreline Cleanup Date Sat June 10 at 10:00am to noon.
+Meet at the Sails in front of Kelowna Downtown Marina.
+Please bring gloves and large plastic bag or container.

 Lake Okanagan Downtown Shoreline Cleanup Date TBA Sponsored by Summit Yoga BC.
 Free Yoga class for all volunteers after.

-Lake Okanagan Paddle Boarders, Canoeists, Kayakers, Small Boat Owners, Property Owners are invited to clean plastics from the lake.
+Lake Okanagan and Kalamalka Lake; Paddle Boarders, Canoeists, Kayakers, Small Boat Owners, Property Owners are invited to clean plastics from the lake.
 Business man, Aaron Nasipayko invites all to follow his lead.
-Together we can make a difference. https://www.facebook.com/aaron.nasipayko/posts/101...
+Together we can make a difference.

-Sutherland Park, Lake Okanagan Shoreline Cleanup Sat June 8 at 10:30am, wear gloves.
-Meet Leslie at the corner of Cambridge Ave and Ellis St.
+Sutherland Park, Lake Okanagan Shoreline Cleanup Sat June 10 at 10:00 am, wear gloves and bring a large plastic bag or container.
+Meet at the corner of Cambridge Ave and Ellis St.

-Stuart Park Shoreline Cleanup Sunday June 9, 2019 at 10am.
+Stuart Park Shoreline Cleanup Sunday June 11 10am.
 Sponsored by CIBC bank which will provide work gloves and bags.
 Look for the CIBC tent.

 UBC Okanagan Library will have a World Oceans Day display